Charcoal-SE/charcoal-se.github.io/training/privileges.md

  - **Report** posts that would be "red-flaggable" on the site.
 That is, if it could be spam- or abusive-flagged, you can report it to Smokey.
  - **Don't report**... well, anything else.
-In particular, don't report NAAs (posts that are flaggable as Not An Answer), or self-vandalism.
+In particular, don't report NAAs (posts that are flaggable as Not An Answer), self-vandalism, or plagiarism.

 The general principle we work on is that we _want to_ catch anything that's red-flaggable, so if we've missed one, reporting it is good.